 An expedited appeal is a faster way to decide an appeal.
 The expedited appeals process follows a similar process to the standard appeals process.
-However,

-- Your appeal must meet certain requirements. - The expedited appeals process also follows different deadlines than the standard appeals. - You can make a verbal request for an expedited appeal.
+However, you must show that waiting for a standard appeal could make your substance use condition worse.
+The expedited appeal process also follows different deadlines than the standard appeal.
+The Drug Medi-Cal Organized Delivery System county has 72 hours to review expedited appeals.
+You can make a verbal request for an expedited appeal.
 You do not have to put your expedited appeal request in writing.